Tag: The Big Fish

 The Big Fish, Manilla, New South Wales

 The giant groper stands proudly outside the Big Fish Roadhouse in the middle of town, which is sadly closed these days.
-We didn’t go hungry, though, because Manilla boasts a generous selection of restaurants, pubs and clubs, and we were feeling a little green around the gills after stuffing ourselves with delicious food at the Royal Hotel!
+I didn’t go hungry, though, because Manilla boasts a generous selection of restaurants, pubs and clubs, and I was feeling a little green around the gills after stuffing myself silly with delicious food at the Royal Hotel!